Achat-Dev/Kepler/docs/technical_documentation.md

 │  └─ ... all of the expressions        # Rest of the ast nodes, all inheriting from "expression.hpp" ├─ function_registry
 │  └─ function_registry.cpp             # Contains a map of all registered prototypes
-├─ types
+├─ runtime
+│  ├─ runtime.cpp                       # Reads the embedded runtime back into an "llvm::Module" and registers the runtime functions in the function registry
+│  └─ runtime.c                         # Contains the runtime functions, which are embedded into the compiler ├─ types
 │  ├─ target_type_stack.cpp             # Contains the type a current expression should generate
-│  └─ type.cpp                          # Contains a mapping of internal types to llvm::Type* and the casting system
+│  ├─ type.cpp                          # Contains a mapping of internal types to llvm::Type* and the casting system
-├─ variables
+│  ├─ data_type.hpp                     # Base class of every data type (has virtual functions for creating all of the supported operations to override)
+│  └─ ... all if the types              # Rest of the data types, all inheriting from "data_type.hpp" ├─ variables
-│  └─ local_variables.cpp               # Contains a map of all local variables inside the current function ├─ compiler.cpp                         # Initialises llvm, reads the input file and handles the compilation process ├─ lexer.cpp                            # Maps text to internal tokens ├─ main.cpp                             # Entry point of the application ├─ parser.cpp                           # Creates the AST nodes based on the lexer's tokens
+│  └─ local_variables.cpp               # Contains a map of all local variables inside the current function ├─ compiler.cpp                         # Initialises llvm, links the runtime, reads the input file and handles the compilation process
+├─ lexer.cpp                            # Maps text to internal tokens
+├─ main.cpp                             # Entry point of the application
+├─ parser.cpp                           # Creates the AST nodes based on the lexer's tokens